What makes you think you are so clever?

 - Understand the importance of costs.
-Only buy funds that clearly state their total expense ratios (TERs), not just their management fees.
-(For a general fund this TER should be less than 0.50% with zero initial charges and zero exit fees).
+Only buy funds that clearly state their Ongoing Charges Figure (OCF), not just their management fees.
+(For a general fund this OCF should be less than 0.50% with zero initial charges and zero exit fees.
+For a simple index tracker or ETF it should be less than 0.1% ).
 If a fund is ambiguous about its costs, what else is it trying to hide?

 - Ignore historical performance unless it has been processed by an independent analyst.
 Poor historical performance indicates a dog.
 Good historical performance proves nothing.
 See Pick On Performance?

 - If you take costs seriously you will only be buying trackers or other low-cost diversified funds

 - Funds can always put their charges up (did you realise that?).
 Look at the Trust's long-term reputation to reduce the risk of that happening to you.